Eddie Calvert: Biography

 Calvert's style was unusually individualistic, and he became a familiar musician on BBC Radio and TV during the 1950s.
 He first recorded for Melodisc c.
-1949–1951 before he started to record for EMI's Columbia label and his records included two UK number ones, "Oh Mein Papa" and, more than a year later, "Cherry Pink and Apple Blossom White".
+1949–1951 before he started to record for EMI's Columbia label and his records included two UK number ones, "Oh, Mein Papa" and, more than a year later, "Cherry Pink and Apple Blossom White".
 He was the first British instrumentalist to achieve two number ones.
-"Oh Mein Papa" topped the UK Singles Chart for nine weeks (then a UK chart record), and he received the first gold disc awarded for a UK instrumental track.
+"Oh, Mein Papa" topped the UK Singles Chart for nine weeks (then a UK chart record), and he received the first gold disc awarded for a UK instrumental track.
 The record also sold well in the United States, reached No. 6 on the Billboard charts.

-Further chart entries were "John and Julie", taken from the soundtrack of the film John and Juliet, and "Mandy", his last major hit.
+Further chart entries were "John and Julie", taken from the soundtrack of the film John and Juliet, "Zambesi" and "Mandy", his last major hit.
 Other recordings included "Stranger in Paradise" (1955), "The Man with the Golden Arm" (1956) and "Jealousy" (1960).
 Calvert co-wrote the song "My Son, My Son", which was a hit for Vera Lynn in 1954.
 In spite of being an instrumental, his theme music for the film The Man with the Golden Arm was banned by the BBC "due to its connection with a film about drugs".

 In 1956 he was invited by orchestra leader Norrie Paramor and their mutual friends Ruby Murray and Michael Holliday to record an extended-play single with four tracks.
 Calvert played "Silent Night" and on another track he, Murray and Holliday teamed up in a version of "Good Luck, Good Health, God Bless You".
 The single, released by Columbia Records, achieved some success in Britain but was more popular in Australia and South Africa.